X³ Version 2.0

 Clinicians today have to refer to a variety of medical images such as Magnetic Resonance Images (“MRI”), Computerized Tomography (“CT”) scans, Positron Emission Tomography (“PET”) scans, and many more, to have an insight of the patient’s internal organs.
 Each image provides a different set of data and clinicians are required to switch back-and-forth between different types of medical images and there are nuances that the clinician may miss in the process.

-With Version 2.0 of the X³ 3D Physics Engine, BioMedX is merging the various different medical image data to form a comprehensive 3D model of the internal organ that can be applied to a variety of applications to optimize research, procedure, and treatment solutions.
+With X³ Version 2.0, BioMedX is fusing the different medical imaging data to generate a comprehensive digital 3D model of the internal organ that can be applied to a variety of applications to optimize research, surgical procedures, and treatment solutions.

-Version 2.0 of the X³ 3D Physics Engine provides predictive, personalized modeling as clinicians track and change critical data of the patient’s condition from initial diagnosis to the operating room to post- recovery monitoring.
+X³ Version 2.0 provides predictive, personalized modeling as clinicians track and change critical data of the patient’s condition from initial diagnosis to the operating room to post- recovery monitoring.
 This delivers a more holistic approach to patient care and potentially leads to optimal procedural outcomes and speed of recovery.

 Dynamic & Detailed

 With few exceptions, medical imaging data are static.
 With a 3D digital model, additional variable datasets can be

 introduced to make the model dynamic, enabling it to behave and respond accurately, which is critical in applications such as pre-surgical planning and other treatment simulations.Clinicians will be able to simulate a variety of conditions from surgery to treatment, therapy, and recovery.